Materials-Consortia/OPTIMADE/optimade.md

 The following tokens are used in the filter query component:

 * **Property names** (see section [6.
-Entry List](#h.6)): Are to follow the identifier syntax of programming languages -- the first character MUST be a lowercase letter, the subsequent symbols MUST be composed of lowercase letters or digits; the underscore ("\_", ASCII 95 dec (0x5F)) is considered to be a lower-case letter when defining identifiers.
+Entry List](#h.6)): the first character MUST be a lowercase letter, the subsequent symbols MUST be composed of lowercase letters or digits; the underscore ("\_", ASCII 95 dec (0x5F)) is considered to be a lower-case letter when defining identifiers.
 The length of the identifiers is not limited, except that when passed as a URL query parameter the whole query SHOULD NOT be longer than the limits imposed by the URI specification.
+This definition is similar to one used in most widespread programming languages, execpt that OPTiMaDe limits allowed letter set to lowercase letters only.
+This allows to tell OPTiMaDe identifiers and operator keywords apart unambiguously without consulting and reserved word tables and to encode this disinction consicely in the EBNF Filter Language grammar.

   Examples of valid property names: